-I work comfortably with diverse people in various environments.
-Possessing what some call an “expressive personality,” I have a smile that is supported by my entire face and a laugh that lets you know I’m there.
-Embracing these attributes, I created a scientific research and education community I call “The Pub Club”.
-Using Boyle’s “Invisible College” model, The Pub Club averaged 33 members and hosted 28 guest speakers over 3 years.
-In 2016, I extended our community internationally, organizing a Skype mini-conference with the Weigel lab in Germany.
-My website, TheCOMonline.net, serves as a resource Hub to help students and postdocs use a “Community of Minds” approach to strategically manage the Education phase of their careers.
+I embrace working with diverse people and bringing together a variety of perspectives from their various environments.
+Possessing what some call an “expressive personality,” I have been told my smile is supported by my entire face and my laugh lets you know I’m there.
+Embracing these attributes, I created a support, training and education community I called “The Pub Club”.
+Using Boyle’s “Invisible College” model, the “Community of Minds” was born.
+Meeting weekly, The Pub Club averaged 33 members and hosted monthly guest speakers which totaled 28 over 3 years.
+To get some of their opinions on the “Community of Minds” experience, read the Testimonials.
+In 2016, I extended our community internationally, organizing a Skype mini-conference with a Max Planck Institute in Germany.

 As a Research Specialist for the Howard Hughes Medical Institute, I developed and piloted Biological Investigations of Multi-level Ecosystems, The “BIOME Project”.
 Designing a collaboration with TheCOM, a lab at MSU, and Calvin University, I used my “Community of Minds” approach to guide this new community-based project which engaged undergraduate students in authentic research.
 Check it out here and make sure not to miss the student videos at the bottom of the page!